WHAT CAUSES STROKES?

 HISTORY OF PREECLAMPSIA/ECLAMPSIA

-If you experienced preeclampsia or eclampsia, elevated blood pressure during pregnancy, it could increase your risk of future hypertension and stroke even up to 30 years after delivery.
+If you experienced preeclampsia or eclampsia, elevated blood pressure during pregnancy, it could increase your risk of future hypertension and stroke even years after delivery.

 MIGRAINE HEADACHES